Alfred Stieglitz: O'Keeffe and modern art (1918–1924)

 In early June 1918, O'Keeffe moved to New York from Texas after Stieglitz promised he would provide her with a quiet studio where she could paint.
 Within a month he took the first of many nude photographs of her at his family's apartment while his wife Emmy was away, but she returned while their session was still in progress.
 She had suspected something was going on between the two for a while, and told him to stop seeing her or get out.
 Stieglitz left and immediately found a place in the city where he and O'Keeffe could live together.
 They slept separately for more than two weeks.
 By the end of July they were in the same bed together, and by mid-August when they visited Oaklawn "they were like two teenagers in love.
 Several times a day they would run up the stairs to their bedroom, so eager to make love that they would start taking their clothes off as they ran."

-Once he was out of their apartment Emmy had a change of heart.
-Due to the legal delays caused by Emmy and her brothers, it would be six more years before the divorce was finalized.
-During this period Stieglitz and O'Keeffe continued to live together, although she would go off on her own from time to time to create art.
-Stieglitz used their times apart to concentrate on his photography and promotion of modern art.

 O'Keeffe was the muse Stieglitz had always wanted.
 He photographed O'Keeffe obsessively between 1918 and 1925 in what was the most prolific period in his entire life.
 During this period he produced more than 350 mounted prints of O'Keeffe that portrayed a wide range of her character, moods and beauty.
 He shot many close-up studies of parts of her body, especially her hands either isolated by themselves or near her face or hair.
 O'Keeffe biographer Roxanna Robinson states that her "personality was crucial to these photographs; it was this, as much as her body, that Stieglitz was recording."